born2scan/born2scan.github.io/_posts/2022-04-27-AngstromCTF.md

 Looking more closely to the code we see that the check is for `num@1` and `"bananas"`.
 So maybe my input as to be `103 bananas`...

 Yes!
-That was it using this input the server returns the flag
+That was it, using this input the server returns the flag

 🏁 _actf{baaaaannnnananananas_yum}_{: .spoiler}